databrew/eava/README.md

 # eava
-Expert Algorithms for Verbal Autopsy analysis
+Expert Algorithms for Verbal Autopsy

 More soon... stay tuned!